bsow03/bsow03/README.md

 💡 Excited to explore new technologies and frameworks, I'm always up for a challenge!
 Check out some of my repositories below and join me on this exciting coding adventure.

 🚀 Let's connect and code our way to innovation!
-Reach out to me at [Your Email or Contact Information], or find me on [LinkedIn/Twitter/Other Social Media].
+Reach out to me at bsow2021@gmail.com, or find me on https://www.linkedin.com/in/bsow03/.

 Happy coding! ✨